benwilcock/spring-rsocket-demo/docs/request-response.md

 ### Step 3: Send A Command To The Server With The RSocket CLI

 Next, use the `rsocket-cli` from the [previous recipe][recipe] to send a command message to the RSocket server.
-The command message needs to have the `command` route declared in it's metadata, which you can do by adding the `--metadata` option and the ready-encoded metadata file `command-metatdata` like this:
+The command message needs to have the `command` route declared in its metadata, which you can do by adding the `--metadata` option and the ready-encoded metadata file `command-metatdata` like this:

 ```bash
 rsocket-cli --request --debug --input="{\"command\":\"doSomething\"}" --dataFormat="json" --metadata=@command-metadata --metadataFormat="message/x.rsocket.routing.v0"  tcp://localhost:7000